kithara/git_lesson/readme.md

-This repository contains the files used for
+This repository contains the files used for npp

+So I'm adding another line.